gRPC HTTP Transcoding

 How It Works

-1. When the application starts up, it will get all the protobuf configurations for HTTP mapping (google.api.http), and then register them into the internally implemented RouterFunction.
+During application startup, all protobuf configurations for HTTP mapping (google.api.http) are retrieved and registered into the internally implemented

-2. When an HTTP request comes in, the RouterFunction will find the corresponding gRPC service based on the request’s URL and method, then convert the HTTP request into a gRPC request, send it to the gRPC server endpoint, and finally convert the gRPC response back into an HTTP response to return.
+identifies the corresponding gRPC service based on the request’s URL and method.
+It then converts the HTTP request into a gRPC request, sends it to the gRPC server endpoint, and finally converts the gRPC response back into an HTTP response to return to the client.